szchenghuang/react-google-invisible-recaptcha/README.md

 ## [Demo][demo] ##

 Type something in the input box and click the button to submit data.
 The value is then checked to make up example client-side validation.
 Only valid input triggers reCAPTCHA.
+Since the reCAPTCHA is invisible, it most likely proceeds as if none is attached.
+You will be present the figure of the reCAPTCHA only when Google hesitates to tell your identity.

 When reCAPTCHA is resolved, the demo page shows the result token for demo purpose.
 In a real application, it should be used in a HTTP request to `https://www.google.com/recaptcha/api/siteverify?secret=<secret>&response=<token>` on the server to validate the reCAPTCHA result before performing sensitive operation.
 Don't forget to check values derived from clients as well on the server.

-Below is it source.
+Below is its source.

 ```js
 class App extends React.Component {